Did you know that you may already have a tool in place to help you compare apples to apples when it comes to pay?

 Comparing apples with apples

 We believe the solution begins with accurately comparing pay data for similar jobs.
 Neither dataset above is wrong, they are however measuring different gaps.
-The WGEA measures the overall gap based on reporting by a broad category, for example senior management.
-Hay Group’s measure is based on a deeper cutting and slicing to ensure that jobs of similar sizes are compared to each other.
-For example, in senior management ranks, Hay Group’s work measurement approach identifies 15 different job sizes in this one broad category.
+The WGEA measures the overall gap based on reporting by a broad category, for example senior management. ’s measure is based on a deeper cutting and slicing to ensure that jobs of similar sizes are compared to each other.
+For example, in senior management ranks, ’s work measurement approach identifies 15 different job sizes in this one broad category.

 Highlighting a bigger issue